dimitrisnl/white-label/readme.md

 # White Label

-> WIP.
-I'm refactoring the codebase from Adonis.js to fullstack Remix.

 This is a ["white-label"](https://en.wikipedia.org/wiki/White-label_product) project I wanted to create to test various ideas.
 It's a full-stack Typescript, powered by Remix.

 ---